-We bring our community investment to life through meaningful partnerships, including our long-term collaboration with Street Child, an organisation that was founded in 2008 and since then, has improved access to basic education for over 950,000 children and has supported 135,000 adults through various programmes.
+We bring our community investment to life through meaningful partnerships, including o long-term collaboration with Street Child, an organisation that was founded in 2008 and s then, has improved access to basic education for over 950,000 children and has supported 135,000 adults through various programmes

-2022 marked another year of successful partnership with Street Child in support of their mission to ensure children are safe, in school and learning - especially in low-resource places and emergencies.
+2022 marked another year of successful partnership with Street Child in support of their mission to ensure children are safe, in school and learning - especially in lowresource places and emergencies.

-Our annual joint fundraiser, The Big Ride, attracted 550 participants from over 50 companies across Liberty Global Group and our supplier network.
-Held in Aarau, Switzerland last year, participants joined by walking, running and cycling varying distances over the two-day event.
-Together they covered over 90,000 km - a distance equal to circling our planet more than twice.
-The event raised over \$1.6 million in the process with the help of Liberty Global and other participants.
+Our annual joint fundraiser, The Big Ride, attr 550 participants from over 50 companies act Liberty Global Group and our supplier networ Held in Aarau, Switzerland last year, participa joined by walking, running and cycling varying distances over the two-day event.
+Together the covered over 90,000 km - a distance equal to circling our planet more than twice.
+The even raised over \$1.6 million in the process with the help of Liberty Global and other participants.

-We also supported a number of other Street Child charitable events, including the Street Child gala event, which raised over \$1.2 million and the fourth annual Street Child Cup - a friendly football tournament that included 200 participants from 24 companies - which raised \$68,000.
+We also supported a number of other Street Child charitable events, including the Street Child gala event, which raised over \$1.2 million and the our since on ed es. fourth annual Street Child Cup - a friendly football tournament that included 200 participants from 24 companies - which raised \$68,000.
 In 2022, we amplified Street Child's message to global stakeholders, including to Education Cannot Wait, the United Nations' global fund for education in emergencies, during a panel discussion we sponsored at the World Economic Forum in Davos.

-Through these major events held throughout the year, our business alone raised nearly \$1.5 million for Street Child.
+Through these major events held throughout the year, our business alone raised nearly \$1.5 million for Street Child. tracted cross ork. oants ng they they I to ent